ReeceGoding/Frustration-One-Year-With-R/README.md

     were matrices.
 Coercing these unwanted outputs in to what you actually wanted is often harder than it has any right to be.

+I think that the ultimate problem with lists is that the right way to use them is not easy to guess from your knowledge of the language’s other constructs.
+If everything in R worked like lists do, or if lists weren’t so common, then you wouldn’t really mind.
+As it is, you’ll often make mistakes with lists and have to guess your way through correcting them.
+This isn’t terrible.
+It’s just annoying.

 ## Strings

 R’s strings suck.
 The overarching problem is that because there is no